All Episodes

 You're right.

-I spent 20 years in the special forces, and I'm not taxpayer now, and they still haven't cut me any slack.
+I spent 20 years in Special Forces and I'm a taxpayer now and they still haven't cut me any slack.

 They will pay for all of this.

-This is not there's a lot of people, unemployed, paying attention to what these people are doing because they think that these are the people that screwed it up.
+There's a lot of people unemployed paying attention to what these people are doing because they think that these are the people that screwed it up.

-Obama's been saying for over a year, I'm gonna put you back to work.
+Obama's been saying for over a year, I'm going to put you back to work.

-Meanwhile, Charlie Wrangle with half million dollars here, tax evasion over there, uh a bunch of junkets down the Caribbean, caught napping on the beach with a protrud pregnant down there.
+Meanwhile, Charlie Wrangell with half a million dollars here, tax evasion over there, a bunch of junkets down in the Caribbean, caught napping on a beach with a protrule pregnant down there.

 Signed his wife did it once, his staff did it the other times.